 Our intention is to patrol the cull zones and using Cree LED torches and noise disrupt the illegal shooting of badgers, We will assume that all shooting is illegal until we have been notified by a government body that a farm is licensed.
 When we have been notified of which specific farms within the zone are legal we will monitor the cull & using Cree LED torches and noise notify marksmen of our presence, not to disrupt the shooting but to make sure everyone is safe.
 Please read our legal guide to understand the laws and stay within them.

-If you would like to come out and patrol the zones, please look for your local hunt sab group, if you are unable to come out please consider finding your local group anyway and support them, the hunt saboteurs association has been saving wildlife for 50 years this year.
+If you would like to come out and patrol the zones, in Gloucestershire click this link and in Somerset this one and in Dorset this one, please also look for your local hunt sab group, if you are unable to come out please consider finding your local group anyway and support them, the hunt saboteurs association has been saving wildlife for 50 years this year.

 The licence has a major clause which can stop the cull before it starts: